anthcp/TP_LINK-WN725-driver-for-Raspberry-PI-2-/README.md

 This is based on the TP_LINK driver but it is modified to work with ARCH Linux kernels >4.00.
 Remember to install the linux-headers package e.g "Pacman -S linux-headers" and select the Raspbery PI version.

-CD to the LinuxDriver directory and type "make"
+CD to the LinuxDriver directory and type "make".
-If all compiles well, then
-You may want to save the existing /lib/modules/\`uname -r\`/kernel/drivers/net/wireless/8188eu.ko to somewhere safe. e.g ~ ...
+If all compiles well, then you may want to save the existing /lib/modules/\`uname -r\`/kernel/drivers/net/wireless/8188eu.ko to somewhere safe. e.g ~ ...

 sudo cp 8188eu.ko /lib/modules/\`uname -r\`/kernel/drivers/net/wireless/